cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 </HighlightBox>

-To be able to terminate games you need to identify games that have already been terminated.
+To be able to terminate games, you need to identify games that have already been terminated.
 A good field to add is one for the **winner**.
 It needs to contain:

 * The rightful winner of a game that reaches completion.
 * Or, the winner by forfeit, when a game is expired.